On the Brauer $p$-dimension of Henselian discrete valued fields of residual characteristic $p > 0$: Proof of Theorem

+\begin{rema} It should be pointed out that in case $(K, v)$ is an HDV-field containing a primitive $p$-th root unity $\varepsilon $, the right-to-left-implication in Theorem \ref{theo2.1} (a) becomes obvious as a result of the proof of the lower bound for abrd$_{p}(K)$ in \cite{PS}, Lemma~2.6.
+The conditions of the cited lemma do not require that $\varepsilon \in K$.
+However, the assumption that $\varepsilon \in K$ is necessary to define over $K$ tensor products of symbol algebras like those used in the proof of \cite{PS}, Lemma~2.6.
+This allows to show easily that if $\varepsilon \in K$, then the lower bound in the cited lemma is also such a bound for Brd$_{p}(K)$, which proves the right-to-left implication in Theorem \ref{theo2.1} (a). \end{rema}

-\begin{rema} Theorem~2 of \cite{PS}, and the conclusion of Theorem \ref{theo2.1} (b) in case char$(K) = 0$ leave open the question of whether abrd$_{p}(E) < 2{\rm Brd}_{p}(E) + 2$, for any field $E$ with a primitive $p$-th root of unity and Brd$_{p}(E) < \infty $. \end{rema}
+To end the present Section, we note that Theorem~2 of \cite{PS} and the conclusion of Theorem \ref{theo2.1} {\rm (b)} in case char$(K) = 0$ leave open the question of whether abrd$_{p}(E) > 2{\rm Brd}_{p}(E) + 1$, for any field $E$ with a primitive $p$-th root of unity and Brd$_{p}(E) < \infty $.
+Moreover, it seems to be unknown whether abrd$_{p}(E) = \infty $.